Within our Workforce

 Supporting staff through Forums

 We fund three staff networks providing advice and support to staff and the wider organisation.
-They include the Disabled Staff Forum (DSF), the Lesbian, Gay, Bisexual and Trans (OUTreach) Forum and the Black, Asian and Minority Ethnic Forum (BAME).
+They include the Disability & Carers Staff Forum (DCSF), OUTreach (Lesbian, Gay, Bisexual and Transgender staff network) and the Black, Asian and Minority Ethnic (BAME) Staff Forum.

 Each network supports their members through events, by raising awareness of issues and contributing to the development of Council policies and the business agenda on equality and diversity.